devHavig/CPP/Geometry Calculator/README.md

 ## 📝 What I learned

 - Use switch case statements to allow user a choice of shapes
-- Validate User Input using if else statements
+- Validate user input using if else statements